Pupil Services and Special Education

 What is an IEP?

 IEP stands for an Individualized Education Program.
-An IEP is a written plan of education for a student who has a disability or is gifted.
-The IEP is based on the specific needs of the student and describes the services the student will receive in school.
+An IEP is a written educational plan for a student with a disability or who is gifted.
+The IEP is based on the student's specific needs and describes the services the student will receive in school.

 I believe that my child should be receiving special education services.
 Whom should I contact?